 The cost of the programs outlined below is covered by generous sponsors for each child.
 Typically, we pair one sponsor with one child to encourage a relationship.
 Shared sponsorships are available as well.
 Check out the Sponsorship page for opportunities to sponsor a child.

-The monthly sponsorship covers the costs of basic necessities, such as housing, clothing, food, medical/dental care, immunizations, and education.
+The monthly sponsorship covers the costs of basic necessities, such as housing, clothing, food, medical/dental care, and an education.
+We also strive to provide a loving family atmosphere with many fun activities and learning opportunities outside of school.

 Other programs find multiple sponsors per child, which typically cost around $1 per day.
 With Peace for Paul, you are one of up to two sponsors for that particular child and your sponsorship covers the cost of all necessities.
 We strive to provide as much for our children as we possibly can, offering much more than does the average orphanage or foster home.